New Atlantia CEO apologises for bridge disaster, seeks talks with government

 On Friday, Italian daily Il Sole 24 Ore said the idea of spinning off Autostrade had re-emerged, adding it was an option that appealed to politicians and investors.

-Reporting by Francesca Landini and Sabina Suzzi; Editing by Mark Potter
+Reporting by Francesca Landini, Sabina Suzzi and Giuseppe Fonte; Editing by Mark Potter and David Evans